China Plate and Staatstheater Mainz present

 Developed with Rachel Chavkin

-Sometimes the threat slides into view.
-Russia invades Ukraine, maybe.
-But that doesn’t make the weapons more dangerous.
+Sometimes the threat slides into view – Russia invades Ukraine – but that doesn’t make the weapons more dangerous.
 They’re always dangerous.
-And one day – deliberately or accidentally – they’ll be used again.
-And then it’s all over.
+And one day, deliberately or accidentally, they’ll be used again.

 From the team that created the award-winning Status and Confirmation, comes a show about a new nuclear weapons treaty – one that’s trying to give the power to eliminate nuclear weapons to the states, and people, who don’t possess them.

-Created by seven-time Fringe First winner Chris Thorpe and Claire O’Reilly (Abbey Theatre) and developed with Tony Award-winning Rachel Chavkin.
+Created by seven-time Fringe First winner Chris Thorpe and Claire O’Reilly (Abbey Theatre) and developed with Tony Award-winning Rachel Chavkin, Talking About The Fire premiered at The Royal Court Theatre in December 2023.

 ★★★★★ ‘It’s all masterfully put together… this show culminates in an encounter that really puts the ‘alive’ into ‘live theatre’. – Time Out